Combining Stochastic Defenses to Resist Gradient Inversion: An Ablation Study: Targeted Attacks -- Mimicking Client Behavior

-The VB realizes a \textit{stochastic function} which transforms input representations $z$ to stochastic latent representations $\hat{z}$.
-As $\hat{y}$ and $\mathcal{L}(\hat{y}, y)$ are computed based on this stochastic representation, the gradient $\nabla \mathcal{L}(\hat{y}, y)$ does not contain direct information on the input sample $x$.
-Furthermore, iterative optimization-based attacks are countered by design, since $\hat{z}'=E(x')$ is sampled randomly in each optimization step of the attack.
-Small changes in $x'$ cause an increased entropy of $\hat{z}'$, making it difficult for the optimizer to find dummy images $x'$ that minimize the reconstruction loss.
+Similar to Dropout the defensive capabilities of the \ac{VB}-based \acp{PM} \ac{PRECODE} and \ac{CVB} come from the randomness induced by the stochastic sampling during the forwarding step.
+They turn the deterministic model $F$ into a stochastic one, that depends on the sampled values of $\vVBeps$, which are required for the reparameterization trick during model training.
+Since $\vVBeps$ is randomly sampled in each optimization step, small changes in the dummy image $x'$ lead to an increased entropy of the dummy's latent representations $D(\vVBbottlerep)=\hat{\vFeaturevector}$.
+This makes it difficult for the optimizer to find dummy images $x'$ that minimize the reconstruction loss.